 Download Silence: Android

-Dust, formerly Cyber Dust, is another private messaging app that throws in multiple and security and encryption features in an attempt to maintain user privacy.
+Dust, formerly Cyber Dust, throws in multiple security and encryption features in an attempt to maintain user privacy.

-Pryvate is another encrypted messaging app, built with professional and business users in mind.
-But the app still offers some solid functionality even in its free tier.
+Pryvate Now is built with professional and business users in mind.
+But the app offers some solid functionality even in its free tier.

 The Pryvate Now messenger offers RSA-4096 encrypted voice and IM messaging functions, as well as self-destructing messages.
 Users willing to spring for premium subscriptions get private voice and video calls, secured conference calls, private email, file storage and anti-blocking measures so that you can use the app globally.

-Voxer takes a more voice-oriented approach than a lot of these other apps, allowing users to send voice messages similar to a walkie-talkie or push-to-talk device.
+Voxer takes a more voice-oriented approach than most of these apps, letting users send voice messages similar to a walkie-talkie or push-to-talk device.